tanushri01/devOps-poc-v2/README.md

 - Docker + Docker Compose for local development
 - GitHub Actions CI to build & push Docker images
 - Terraform for provisioning AWS (VPC, EKS, RDS)
-- Helm charts to deploy on EKS
-- Prometheus monitoring and alert rules

 > This README contains **explicit step-by-step commands** for each stage (local dev, CI, AWS infra, deployment, monitoring, and cleanup).
 Replace placeholders (like `<DOCKERHUB_USERNAME>`, `<RDS_ENDPOINT>`, and `<AWS_REGION>`) with your values.